 Yes, we’re making our own flavored vodka.

-Whether you’re handing out candy (and will need a little boozy goodness to get through your dog barking her head off every time the doorbell rings) or hosting pals for a Halloween get together, this Halloween martini is festive and goes down easy!
+Whether you’re handing out candy (and will need a little sipper to get through your dog barking frantically every time the doorbell rings) or are hosting pals for a Halloween party, this Halloween martini is festive and goes down easy!

 Other Halloween recipes we adore: Halloween Peanut Butter Chocolate White Chocolate Chip Cookies | Spiked Caramel Apple Cider | Halloween Trail Mix | Halloween Dessert Nachos | Apple Cider Margaritas

 Looking for a specific Halloween recipe, but you can’t put your finger on it?
 Check out my Halloween recipes collection here.